-In his new book, Governor Jim Douglas takes you on a guided tour of Vermont history and politics
+In his new book, Governor Jim Douglas takes you on a guided tour of forty years of Vermont history and politics

 Jim Douglas was first elected to the Vermont House in 1972, just months after graduating from Middlebury College.
 He was re-elected three more times and rose to Majority Leader before leaving to join the senior staff of Governor Snelling.
 Douglas was then elected Secretary of State, where he served for twelve years.
 In 1994, Douglas became State Treasurer, and was re-elected three times.
 In 2002, he was elected to the first of four terms as Vermont’s 80th governor.